 DICK WHITTINGTON 2017

 The curtain has come down on our annual pantomime and our thanks go to everyone for their support.
 Keep watching out for news of our next production.
-If you would like to be a part of it in any form please come along to our next monthly meeting.
+If you would like to be a part of next year’s pantomime or any of our other productions in any form please come along to our next monthly meeting.
+We usually meet on the first Wednesday of every month.

 (See Whats On Page for meeting details and venue)